This page outlines the procedures to download and set up Data Collector including the information on how to connect to Capacity Planner.

 Note: API login can only be used with one Data Collector instance.
 If it is used with more than one, then all the other Data Collector instances will be logged off.
 If you need to run more than one Data Collector, ask ITRS to provide an API login for each Data Collector.

 TheTask Setup section of the collection task editor requires the username and password of the user that can be used by the scheduled task.
-This user should have sufficient permissions to allow a scheduled task to be run, even when the user is logged out of .

 The user needs the following permissions: